IBM/image-analysis-iot-alert/README.md

 * Create IBM Cloud Functions from the Catalog

-> Save the credentials for a later use
+> Save all the credentials from above for a later use

 > We will dive more into the details of each part in the next steps assuming that you have your Bluemix account set for use.
 We will not complicate building these applications, so we will be relying on the manual creation of these setups from Bluemix browser and minimizing the command lines.
 More command lines are used when setting up Openwhisk.